vbakke/trytes/README.md

 This prject is currently discussing how to convert between trytes and bytes in a good way, that may be implemented in most programming languages.

-Currently this project does not contain any code.\
+Currently this project does ~~not~~ contain any code.\
-That might change.
+~~That might change.~~  Just added a JavaScript example for encoding/deconding 'tryte strings' as bytes.\
+Encoding Unicode strings to tryte strings is on the roadmap.

 # What's a tryte?
 Some treat 3 trits as a tryte.\